mikhdm/countries-api/README.md

 ```
     $ LOAD_PATH=/app/dataset/addresses.jsonl make load
 ```

-File format must be `jsonl` with at least `address` and `country` keys.
+- File format must be `jsonl` with at least `address` and `country` keys;
+- File path should be a **path to a file inside a container** (`dataset` and `model` folders are shared with running container).

 This command assumes to be useful for production to quickly load address and country data into database.

 This application runs with uvicorn as a main server by default, but for production\
 it s be put under some kind of a reverse proxy like nginx, traefik (which feels much better) or envoy and multiplied on a several process instances.
 Blue-green deployment to seamless reload should be applied as well.

+To quickly try and run service on a system\
+it should have docker installed (on Linux) or Docker Desktop (on MacOS).
+`make` utility must be present as well.

+If both of tools are installed open a Terminal and staying inside the root of the project run:
+`make up` and then locate to http://localhost:8090/ you will see swagger docs.\
+You can try query right away from swagger interactive docs, it works.
+To stop containers run `make down`.